rvp-group/actloc_benchmark/README.md

 # Active Localization Benchmark

+## Deadline Extension for Active Perception Workshop @ IROS 2025
+****The challenge deadline is extended to the 28th September 2025, 23:59 AoE.
+For other submission info check [activep-ws.github.io/challenge](https://activep-ws.github.io/challenge.html)****
+---

 Active localization is the task of determining the most informative viewpoints to improve a robot’s pose estimation within a known map.
 Traditionally, a robot navigating an environment may rely on passive localization—simply pointing its camera forward while moving.
 However, this ignores the fact that not all viewpoints are equally informative.
 Consider a scenario where the robot faces a featureless white wall: looking straight ahead in this case offers little to no localization cues.

 <!-- <p align="center">